wooooooak/CoroutinesPermission/README.md

 yourCoroutineScope.launch {
     val result = CoroutinesPermissionManager.requestPermission(activity) {
         permissionList = listOf(Manifest.permission.CAMERA, or something..)
+        Rationale {
-        rationaleTitle = "Alert"
+            title = "Alert"
-        rationaleMessage = "In order to use the app, camera permission is required."
+            message = "In order to use the app, camera permission is required."
+        }
                             ...
     }
     when (result) {